Swan Spirit Animal Symbolism and Dreams

 In Buddhism, the swan is revered as a fallen deity.
 The traditions of Yamatotakeru, dTendaizan, and Reishuzan indicate that swans were once protective deities.

 Some Buddhist and Chinese myths relate the white and black swans to the Yin and Yang symbols.
-The white swan conveys feminine energy while the black swans indicate masculine energy.
+The white swan conveys feminine energy, while the black swan indicates masculine energy.

 As such, some believe that seeing the white and black swans in your dreams brings opposing energies into your life.